SimeonHristov99/Additional_Resources/CS_Winter_20-21/Week_09 - Hello Haskell/README.md

     print $ areAmicable 6232 6368 == True

 # Task 6
+Define a predicate that checks whether the digits of a non-negative whole number are ordered in an ascending order.

+Test cases:

+    print $ hasIncDigits 1244 == True
+    print $ hasIncDigits 12443 == False

+# Task 7
 Define a predicate that checks whether a number is prime.

  - solve using guards